Different Types of Centrifugal Pumps and Their Applications

 centrifugal pump types examples at power plant

-ANSI pumps are high-quality pumps with a single impeller unit that facilitate easier maintenance.
+ANSI pumps are high-quality pumps with a single pump impeller unit that facilitate easier maintenance.
 ANSI pumps are interchangeable with other similar rated pumps.
 This type of centrifugal pump is ideal for low rates of fuel flow.

 API pumps are manufactured to meet certain industrial dimensions including the presence of a hold-down bolt placement size, and a predetermined pump coupling height.
 API pumps are typically radial in configuration and are useful in heavy-duty operations in the oil and gas industry.